selewirre/stellar_system_creator/stellar_system_creator/documentation/source/quantities/surface/emission/luminosity.rst

 of radiation.

-For star of :ref:`mass <mass>` :math:`M` in the main sequence, the luminosity is given by a mass-relation relationship as in https://en.wikipedia.org/wiki/Mass-luminosity_relation.
+For star of :ref:`mass <mass>` :math:`M` in the main sequence, the luminosity is given by various mass-luminosity relationships as in https://en.wikipedia.org/wiki/Mass-luminosity_relation.
+Use values :math:`\pm 8` % around the suggested value.

 For a planet of :ref:`surface temperature <temperature>` :math:`T`, :ref:`temperature-based incident flux <incident_flux>` :math:`S_T`,